portlandcodeschool/ruby-on-rails-2014Q1/code_challenge_01/code_challenge_01.md

 		* Verb
 		* Adverb
 		* Object
 	1. The method must return all of these in a hash where the index is the name of the part of speech, represented as a symbol.
-For example, ":noun" or ":verb".
+For example, *:noun* or *:verb*.

 	1. Create a second method that takes the hash as a parameter and has an internal string variable named *template* that contains the following string: